 Like other psychological disorders, OCD has been linked to low serotonin levels.
-By using deep touch pressure stimulation therapy, weighted blankets may help boost serotonin and ease the severity of OCD.
+By using deep touch pressure stimulation therapy, weighted blankets may help boost serotonin and ease the severity of OCD symptoms.

-There is no cure for autism, but researchers have found it’s possible to manage the symptoms through a variety of treatments and therapies.
+If you or a loved one is on the autism spectrum, you know just how incredible that person is.
+So finding ways to support them through some of their daily struggles is essential.
 According to Harvard researchers, “one therapy that has mounting evidence of support is a massage or touch therapy.”
 In studies, autism patients responded most favorably to gentler, slower touch.

 Additionally, researchers found: “Touch therapy has been noted to have immediate and long-term effects on the body’s biochemistry, including decreased levels of the stress hormone cortisol, and increased levels of the neurotransmitters serotonin and dopamine, which play roles in mood regulation, movement, impulse control, and more.”

-Looking for a weighted blanket for autism?
+Looking for a weighted blanket for a loved one on the autistic spectrum?
 Check out our guide: How to Find the Best Weighted Blanket for Autism.

 20. Recreates a Hug